 Veggies cook slower than meat or poultry, so put them in the cooker first, on the bottom.
 Then add meat or poultry, then cover with water, stock, or broth.
 Keep the lid firmly in place, removing it only to check for doneness or stir.
 Moist foods like soup, chili, pasta sauce, or stews are ideal for slow cookers because the steam that builds up makes for a very inhospitable environment for bacteria.

 Slow cookers like a programmable one generally have more than one temperature setting.
 It makes sense to use a lower setting if you plan to cook your meal all day, or if you're using less-tender cuts of meat.
 But if possible, set the cooker to its highest setting for the first hour, then lower it to your desired temperature.
 Once the food reaches and remains above 165 F, it'll stay safe as long as the cooker stays on.

 Slow Cookers and Power Outages

 In the rare case that the power goes out while your food is cooking, take action.
 If you're at home, you can finish the cooking on a gas stove, an outdoor grill, or anywhere else there's power.
 Whatever you do, do it immediately.
 Don't give bacteria a chance to multiply.
 Unfortunately, if you're not home when the power goes out, the only safe option is to throw the food away, even if it looks like it's done.

 Safe Crockpot Leftover Handling

-Leftovers should be stored in shallow, covered containers and refrigerated within two hours.
-And don't try to reheat leftovers in the slow cooker, either.
-Reheat leftovers on the stovetop, in the microwave or the conventional oven, making sure it reaches a minimum internal temperature of 165 F as measured with an instant-read thermometer.
+Leftovers should be stored in shallow, covered containers, and refrigerated within two hours.
+Don't try to reheat leftovers in the slow cooker, either.
+Reheat leftovers on the stovetop, in the microwave, or the conventional oven, making sure it reaches a minimum internal temperature of 165 F as measured with an instant-read thermometer.